neowit/apexmock/README.md

 force.com Mock data and fixtures for Apex Unit Tests

 ApexMock is a library which can assist in dummy data generation for Apex Unit Tests

+This library supports two kinds of testing approaches:
+1. tests working with SFDC DB
+- classes Mock, MockData, MockDataStandard, MockTests, MockUtils
+2. tests not touching SFDC DB and working with Mock Database, see class MockDb
+- MockDb is "in-memory" database which can be used to replace calls to SFDC DB in unit tests

+Description below covers `Approach 1`.
+`Approach 2` is for more advanced developers and they are expected to figure it out by themselves.

   in order to use Mock methods Mock.MOCK_DATA has to be initialised first
 <pre>
 	Mock.MOCK_DATA = new MyOrgMockDataSet1();